Rome is different than any other city I’ve ever visited. Rome is an amazing mix of ancient sights engulfed by modern society.

 For the most economic transfer, take the Terravision bus.
 Take note though that the bus will be the longest option taking about an hour to get you into the city.

 5. Purchase and Validate Public Transportation Pass Before Boarding

 After doing a day on the Hop-on, hop-off bus to orient ourselves with the city, Marty and I took public transportation or walked the rest of the time.

-All public transportation uses the same ticket, and you can buy single ride tickets (good for one Metro ride-including underground transfers-and unlimited bus rides for a 100-minute period), or you can purchase one-day, three-day, one week or one month passes.
+All public transportation uses the same ticket, and you can buy single-ride tickets (good for one Metro ride-including underground transfers and unlimited bus rides for a 100-minute period), or you can purchase one-day, three-day, one week, or one month passes.

 Just watch everyone else and do what they do!
-The machines will return your ticket with a time stamped on the back showing when the ticket expires.
+The machines will return your ticket with a time stamp on the back showing when the ticket expires.